Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 68,000 Shares

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction on Friday, April 30th.
-The stock was sold at an average price of $326.39, for a total transaction of $22,194,520.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the firm’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $324.14, for a total value of $22,041,520.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):

-Several hedge funds have recently modified their holdings of the company.
-Howard Financial Services LTD. increased its stake in shares of Facebook by 4.3% during the 1st quarter.
-Howard Financial Services LTD. now owns 1,200 shares of the social networking company’s stock worth $353,000 after purchasing an additional 50 shares during the last quarter.
-Winch Advisory Services LLC grew its stake in Facebook by 4.6% in the 1st quarter.
-Winch Advisory Services LLC now owns 7,035 shares of the social networking company’s stock valued at $2,072,000 after buying an additional 309 shares in the last quarter.
-Nicolet Bankshares Inc. grew its stake in Facebook by 3.6% in the 1st quarter.
-Nicolet Bankshares Inc. now owns 6,380 shares of the social networking company’s stock valued at $1,879,000 after buying an additional 220 shares in the last quarter.
-Nikko Asset Management Americas Inc. grew its stake in Facebook by 18.8% in the 1st quarter.
-Nikko Asset Management Americas Inc. now owns 1,037,521 shares of the social networking company’s stock valued at $305,581,000 after buying an additional 164,425 shares in the last quarter.
-Finally, General American Investors Co.
-Inc. grew its stake in Facebook by 24.7% in the 1st quarter.
-General American Investors Co.
-Inc. now owns 50,500 shares of the social networking company’s stock valued at $14,874,000 after buying an additional 10,000 shares in the last quarter.
-Institutional investors own 64.95% of the company’s stock.
+Several research firms recently commented on FB.
+Evercore ISI raised their target price on Facebook from $370.00 to $400.00 and gave the stock an “outperform” rating in a research report on Wednesday.
+Wedbush lifted their price objective on Facebook from $340.00 to $355.00 and gave the company a “neutral” rating in a research report on Wednesday.
+Oppenheimer lifted their price objective on Facebook from $350.00 to $375.00 and gave the company an “outperform” rating in a research report on Thursday, April 29th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
+Finally, JMP Securities lifted their price objective on Facebook from $355.00 to $395.00 and gave the company a “market outperform” rating in a research report on Wednesday.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-five have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock presently has an average rating of “Buy” and an average price target of $368.11.

-FB has been the subject of a number of recent research reports.
-Monness Crespi & Hardt increased their price objective on Facebook from $375.00 to $460.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
-Stifel Nicolaus increased their price target on Facebook from $340.00 to $350.00 and gave the stock a “buy” rating in a report on Monday.
-Robert W. Baird increased their price target on Facebook from $320.00 to $340.00 in a report on Thursday, April 29th.
-Wedbush increased their price target on Facebook from $340.00 to $355.00 and gave the stock a “neutral” rating in a report on Thursday, April 29th.
-Finally, Cowen increased their price target on Facebook from $350.00 to $360.00 and gave the stock an “outperform” rating in a report on Wednesday, April 21st.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-five have given a buy rating and one has issued a strong buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $368.11.
+A number of large investors have recently bought and sold shares of the business.
+BlackRock Inc. grew its stake in Facebook by 0.6% in the fourth quarter.
+BlackRock Inc. now owns 159,655,331 shares of the social networking company’s stock valued at $43,611,449,000 after acquiring an additional 910,971 shares during the period.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of Facebook by 0.9% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 101,745,652 shares of the social networking company’s stock valued at $27,762,764,000 after purchasing an additional 919,615 shares in the last quarter.
+Morgan Stanley lifted its holdings in shares of Facebook by 44.5% in the fourth quarter.
+Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after purchasing an additional 9,362,408 shares in the last quarter.
+Norges Bank bought a new stake in shares of Facebook in the fourth quarter valued at about $8,021,574,000.
+Finally, Alliancebernstein L.P. lifted its holdings in shares of Facebook by 1.9% in the fourth quarter.
+Alliancebernstein L.P. now owns 19,999,781 shares of the social networking company’s stock valued at $5,463,140,000 after purchasing an additional 367,313 shares in the last quarter.
+64.95% of the stock is owned by hedge funds and other institutional investors.

 About Facebook